doyougnu/hs-opt-handbook.github.io/src/glossary.rst

       <https://hackage.haskell.org/package/base-4.17.0.0/docs/GHC-Exts.html>`_
       for an unsafe way to instruct GHC that you have a one-shot lambda.

+   Oversaturated

+      An application is called *oversaturated* if and only if the application provides more arguments than the function, data constructor, or builtin form expects.
+For example, the application ``const id id id id 371`` is oversaturated because ``const`` expects exactly two arguments but has been provided 5.
+See also :term:`saturated` and :term:`unsaturated`.

    PAP

       A PAP is a partial application.
 PAPs are heap objects and thus a type of